giranath/SpookySushi/doc/roadmap/roadmap.md

 Started to think about Windows port
 - The code should compile
 - The preferred renderer should be Direct3D (OpenGL should be allowed)

+##06/10/2018
+Bullet3 is integrated and a first draft of the debug renderer is now available.
+It misses depth enabling support